TheStarport/ChaosMod/README.md

 ### Installer
 The installer contains *everything* the mod is going to require, outside of a vanilla install of Freelancer.
 Running the installer requires a copy of vanilla Freelancer, but it will create a build of Freelancer HD Edition and then apply ChaosMod over the top of it.
+In the release package, you'll need to download each of the Installer.7z.00\* files.
+The archive is split into parts due to Github's file upload limit.
+Once you have downloaded each of the parts, open Installer.7z.001 with 7Zip in order to extract it.

 *Disclaimer: the installer's progress bar does not work correctly, and it takes a long time.
 It may look like it's frozen, but be patient.*